What are BIC/ SWIFT codes, how do you find them, and how do they work?

 What is a BIC or SWIFT Code?

-BIC stands for Bank Identifier Code, and SWIFT stands for the Society for Worldwide Interbank Financial Telecommunications.
+BIC stands for Bank Identification Code, and SWIFT stands for the Society for Worldwide Interbank Financial Telecommunications.
 Sometimes, people use the terms “BIC” and “SWIFT” interchangeably.
 A SWIFT code or SWIFT ID typically identifies banks and other financial institutions worldwide, for international transactions.
 More specifically, it says who and where these institutions are, so that your money goes to the correct place – you might even think of it as a global identity card for banks.

 The International Organization for Standardization (ISO) recognizes and approves SWIFT codes for financial and non-financial institutions.
 Right now, there are over 40,000 live SWIFT codes in the world.